-153 See CQ Congress Collection, Foreign Policy, 1981-1984 Legislative Overview political situation on the Island; and to restore law and order.156 The intervention occurred approximately 2 weeks after a coup deposed the leftist regime of Prime Minister Maurice Bishop.157 Subsequently, the coup plotters executed Bishop and declared a dusk to dawn curfew with instructions to shoot on sight any violators.
-158
+2. Grenada.
+On 25 October 1983, President Reagan announced that forces from the United States and some other Caribbean nations had begun landing on the Caribbean Island of Grenada.
+President Reagan announced he had ordered this intervention for three reasons: to protect American citizens-many of them students at St George's School of Medicine; to prevent further breakdown in the political situation on the Island; and to restore law and order.
+The intervention occurred approximately 2 weeks after a coup deposed the leftist regime of Prime Minister Maurice Bishop.
+Subsequently, the coup plotters executed Bishop and declared a dusk to dawn curfew with instructions to shoot on sight any violators.